snimmagadda1/s11a.com/content/06-04-2021/index.md

 ### the `ItemProcessor` interface
 Not all steps require processing or complex transformations of data.
-When you need to perform some specific calculations, filtering, or apply business logic on the dataset, an [`ItemProcessor`](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/item/ItemProcessor.html) comes in handy.
+An [`ItemProcessor`](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/item/ItemProcessor.html) comes in handy when you need to perform some specific calculations, filtering, or apply business logic on the dataset.
 The processor interface definition is below:

 ```java
 public interface ItemProcessor<I, O> {